Forex Education

 Most accounts do not fail because of one normal loss.
 They fail because traders increase size after losses, move stops, overtrade during volatile conditions, or ignore their own daily limits.

 In other words, the real problem is usually behavior around risk, not the existence of losing trades.
+That is also why a journal and risk tool work better together than either one alone.

 That is why journaling, reviewing, and keeping visible account rules matter just as much as the initial calculator math.